kyma-incubator/reconciler/configs/db/migrate/README.md

 # Please hold DDLs in sync

-Be aware that Postgres is used for productive purposes.
-But unit-tests are using SQLite.
+Be aware that Postgres is used for productive purposes, but unit tests use SQLite.
-If you change the DDL for Postgres, please reflect the changes also in the SQLite DDL files:
+If you change the DDL for Postgres, reflect the changes also in the SQLite DDL files:

 `$reconciler/pkg/config/test/configuration-management.sql`